Rafajel29/IDD-Fa19-Lab2/README.md

 **b.
 What voltage level do you need to power the display backlight?**

 The backlight is powered by +3.3V for this lab.
-But it is possible to use +5V to power the LCD as idicated on its datasheet.
+But it is possible to use +5V to power the LCD as indicated on its datasheet.
 ![](Images/lcd_pinout.PNG)

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**

-I accidently conected DB4 to IO6.
+I accidently connected DB4 to IO6.
 Then when I switched DB4 to IO5 the LCD display worked perfectly.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**

 Changed ```lcd.print("hello, world!");``` to ```lcd.print("FJ Fourie");```

 Image of LCD display displaying name and surname.
 ![](Images/20190912_104123.jpg)

 **e.
 Include a copy of your Lowly Multimeter code in your lab write-up.**

 The following is my lowly Multimeter code.
-It displays the Analog read value that is between 0 and 1023 witch is between 0V and 5V.
+It displays the Analog read value that is between 0 and 1023 which is between 0V and 5V.
 The .ino file is included in my lab repo in the code folder.
 ```
 #include <LiquidCrystal.h>